-This collection documents the School of Architecture’s diverse and influential exhibition program dating from the mid-1960s to the present, encompassing 219 exhibitions and 32 attendant publications.
+This collection documents the School of Architecture’s influential exhibition program dating from the mid-1960s to the present, encompassing 200+ exhibitions and more than thirty attendant publications.
 For over five decades, the School’s exhibitions have bridged pedagogy and public service by enriching The Cooper Union’s curriculum and serving New York City’s local and regional design community.

 The program is extensive and diverse, featuring the work of celebrated and emerging architects, designers, photographers, painters, builders, and sculptors, as well as faculty and students.
 It includes major exhibitions, typically held twice a year either in the School’s Arthur A. Houghton Jr. Gallery or 41 Cooper Gallery.
 The School’s Third Floor Hallway Gallery hosts shorter, rotating shows focusing on work by new faculty, invited guests, and students, as well as material from the Archive’s collections.
 Several exhibitions address the school’s curriculum, drawing extensively from the Archive’s Student Work Collection.
 The Exhibition Collection also documents three decades of the School’s annual End-of-Year Show.